lionzan/Exponential-Ocean/exampleSite/content/working-together/_index.md

   Powerful People achieve an exponential Impact on Ocean sustainability.

 ---
-> ##### I work with **integrity**, **transparency** and **out-of-the-box thinking** to help Powerful People achieve an exponential Impact on Ocean Sustainability.
+> I work with **integrity**, **transparency** and **out-of-the-box thinking** to help Powerful People achieve an exponential Impact on Ocean Sustainability.

 ## How We Are Going to Work Together

-Every client is different, every interaction is different.
-I will create the perfect programme for you after knowing you a bit better.
+Every client is different, every interaction is different, **you are unique**.
+I will create the perfect programme for you after I get know you better.
 To this purpose we start with a 2 hours free coaching session where we come to know each other.

 It's not just me wanting to know you.
 You too want to experience a powerful coaching session with me.
 Both you and I want to see whether we are a good fit, whether there is good chemistry to help you achieve your objective.